Coronavirus Lockdown Sends Migrant Workers On A Long And Risky Trip Home

 Dreze called on the Indian government to start releasing those stockpiles.

 "The government could very easily open the warehouses and provide immediate relief to these migrant workers or anyone who is at risk of hunger," Dreze says.
-"But there is a lack of sense of urgency [in terms of food aid] and a tendency to hope that things will be O.K., and that the government can get away with a limited relief plan."
+"But there is a lack of sense of urgency [in terms of food aid] and a tendency to hope that things will be OK and that the government can get away with a limited relief plan."

 Ghosh, the Delhi-based economist, says India's coronavirus response has instead focused too much on elites.